d-language-server/dls/README.md

 The steps are:
 - `dub fetch dls` will fetch the latest version of DLS
 - `dub run --quiet dls:find` will output the directory to its parent DLS package
-- `dub build --build=release` launched in the just acquired DLS directory will build DLS (sending notifications before and after the build to the user might be a good idea, as it can take several minutes)
+- `dub build --build=release` launched in the just acquired DLS directory will build DLS (notifying the user before and after the build might be a good idea, as it can take several minutes)
 - The `dls` executable will now be right under the same directory

 __IMPORTANT__: when building DLS on Windows, `--arch=x86_mscoff` must be added to the arguments for the build to succeed.

-After this, the Language Client has to listen to telemetry events.
+After this, the Language Client has to listen to the `dls/updatedPath` notification.
-As this Language Server won't be using telemetry, the `telemetry/event` server-to-client notification has been re-purposed: the event sent by the server will be the path to the new DLS executable after every update.
+This notification, sent by the server after every update, will be the path to the new DLS executable.
 Otherwise nothing specific is required on the client's part regarding updates: the server will send notifications to the user when an update is available, and build its next version in parallel to responding to requests.

 ## Caveats